jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Niccolo stares at the sky, before adding.

 "Being at the bottom makes it easier to see what's going on at the top.
 I've served princes.
 I've been tortured by them.
 I've studied their rise and fall.
+I read the ancients.
+They speak to me.
 The view from down here is clarifying."

-The woodcutter marks another tree.
+The woodcutter is back at the big tree.
 "I understand what you mean.
-Roman peace and bridges and all...Can I have the big tree too?"
+Roman peace and bridges and all...Can I have the big tree?"

 "Yes.
 Take that too."